No-Country/s10-08-m-java-angular-pedidosya/README.md

 branch: back-front
 back :open_file_folder:

-### all folders are in lowercase, unless the /fork tool requires it.
+### all folders are in lowercase, unless the fork tool requires it.

 ### _Commits have the following format_